zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Bullet Implementation.md

 ## Bullet Mesh

-> This tutorial is going to demonstrate how to create a simple bullet.
+> [!note] This tutorial is going to demonstrate how to create a simple bullet.
 Your implementation for the model may differ, however the process should be the same.
-{style="note"}

 Create a new Scene (Scene→New Scene).